AnalyticsDevStudio/Getting_Cleaning_Data/CodeBook.md

 Code Book

-This code book summarizes the resulting data fields in tidy.txt.

-Identifiers
+Identifiers:

----subject - The ID of the test subject
+Subject - The ID of the test subject
----activity - The type of activity performed when the corresponding measurements were taken
+Sctivity - The type of activity performed when the corresponding measurements were taken

----Measurements
+Measurements:

 tBodyAccMeanX
 tBodyAccMeanY